jrheard/jrheard.github.io/_drafts/procedural-dungeon-generation-drunkards-walk-in-clojurescript.md

 Focus the code snippet above and then press Control+Enter a few times to generate some more levels.
 Neat, huh?
 Go on, make it a 200x200 grid and carve out 5000 cells.

 When looking at generated levels, I often find myself wondering: what exactly happened to make the level turn out this way?
-I've come up with a little tool that helps answer that question.
+I've come up with a little tool that helps answer that question for this particular algorithm.
 Try dragging this slider around.

 <div id="slider-ui"></div>
 <script>